NFL Daily Plug: Monday Night Edition

 - Recommended bankroll allocation for the Monday Showdown slate

-- Optimal contest selection for the single game slate
+- Optimal contest selection

 For analysis on every player for this slate, check out the Occupy Model.